Chronology

 November 1983

-Begins 96-foot-long mural on the wall of Castelli’s Greene Street gallery space, a compilation of many motifs including those from earlier works.
-Robert McKeever works on Greene Street Mural and eventually becomes part-time studio assistant in New York.
-The painted and collaged mural is only meant to exist from the time it opens to the public on December 3 until January 14, 1984, when it is covered over with sheet rock.
+On the wall of Castelli’s Greene Street gallery, begins 96-foot-long mural, featuring a compilation of many motifs including some from earlier works.
+The painted and collaged mural is only meant to exist from the time the show opens to the public on December 3 until January 14, 1984, after which it is covered over with sheet rock.
 The mural is fully destroyed when Castelli closes the gallery space in the fall of 1988.

 Designs logo for the Visual Arts Center at OSU.